bromscandium/bromscandium/README.md

 ---
 > *Code is creativity, until it works.
 Hence, use AI cautiously as me or it breaks your entire codebase :)*
 ---
-> Yes, I am straightforward, but really kind too >.<
+> Yes, I am pretty straightforward, but really kind too >.<
 ---
 > There is my main stack, by the way.
 However, I am ready to learn something new!
 >